A&Es ‘overflowing’ with children as Strep A deaths climb to 15

 A&Es in England saw record delays with one third of patients waiting more than four hours to be seen,

-The current wave of Strep A has been linked to the deaths of at least 15 children in the UK, as A&E doctors warn emergency departments across the country are seeing a doubling of children in emergency departments in the last week.
+Strep A has now been linked to the deaths of at least 15 children in the UK as A&E doctors warn emergency departments have seen a doubling in young patients in emergency departments over the last week.

-As Strep A hits the NHS during its most difficult time pharmacy services have also been hit by a shortage in anti-biotics with parents struggling to get hold of medicine for their sick children.
+The infection has hit the NHS during its busiest period time, with pharmacies struggling with localised shortages of antibiotics – leaving parents struggling to find medicine for their sick children.

-NHS trust directors and doctors have warned of A&Es overflowing with children attending with winter viruses such as flu, RSV and now Strep.
+NHS trust directors and doctors have warned of A&Es overflowing with children attending with winter viruses such as flu, RSV and now Strep A.

-Dr Adrivan Boyal, president of the Royal College of Emergency Medicine, said: “There is significant pressure in our paediatric departments, and it’s not just worried parents with Strep, its persistent problems that we've got with RSV and flu.
+Dr Adrian Boyle, president of the Royal College of Emergency Medicine, said: “There is significant pressure in our paediatric departments, and it’s not just worried parents with Strep, its persistent problems that we've got with RSV and flu.

 “We think we’re seeing a doubling of paediatric attendances, part of the problem is group A Strep does require some face to face consultation.”